tcartwright/tcdbtools/README.md

 ### Credentials

 * Get-DBUserCredential : Gets the credential stored under the application name in the Windows Credential Manager.
 * Set-DBUserCredential (Alias: New-DBUserCredential): Saves a user credential to the Windows Credential Manager that can be retried later, and passed in to functions that require credentials.
-Should be run to store the credentials, but not saved into a script.
+Should be run to store the credentials as one time use, but not saved into a script.
 That way you can keep from storing passwords in your scripts.

 ### ADO Wrappers